-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night in a feature called ‘Monthly Star.’
-This month we’re highlighting the work of Dani Robertson from Wales with a Q&A.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of Dani Robertson from Wales.

 A: I have long been fascinated by the stars and space.
 In fact, I think this lifetime fascination comes from my favourite book as a child, ‘Whatever Next?’ by Jill Murphy.
 It follows a young bear who travels to the moon in a cardboard box rocket, with a colander for a helmet.
 At that time I was very young, living in a heavily light-polluted council estate.
 Not long after, my parents relocated us to a rural haven.
 The first thing that struck me was the darkness, not a single light for miles!
 I’m fortunate to have a dad who was a big believer in taking us out to see the night skies.
 I remember vividly the first time I saw the Milky Way, I was 7.
 It totally blew my mind.
 I wanted to be an astronomer but sadly, at school, I didn’t do too great in physics and math!
 So it’s funny how my love of conservation and landscapes has ended up being my way into this world, combining space, stars, and science but also my love of the natural world and everything that exists under our dark skies.
 I don’t remember the exact moment I became an Advocate, but I do remember being really annoyed as a teen as my area was developed and lights appeared everywhere.
 It took a little while longer before I heard the term light pollution.
 So in some ways, I’ve always wanted to protect the dark, but I didn’t have the words to describe what I was wanting to protect it from!
 Officially I became a Dark Sky Officer in late 2018, so I guess in an official capacity, that’s the date.